Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/Faith.md

 Every human has a primal desire for the supernatural and to touch eternity.
 We may experience this as part of corporate worship but these ecstatic experiences are always deeply personal and private.
-This personal encounter with God stands in deep contrast to the institutional and organization faith that captures so much of our attention.
+This personal encounter with God stands in deep contrast to the institutional and organizational faith that captures so much of our attention.

 Spirituality operates at the emotional level rather than the intellectual one.
-In fact our spiritual experience requires us to offend the mind in order to listen to the heart.
+In fact, our spiritual experience is often offensive to our minds.
+It requires us to listen instead to our hearts.
 I find that my heart and head often are opposing each other for my allegiance.

 The mind is typically controlled by ego and naturally against the things of the Spirit of God.
 I believe the journey of transformation occurs in the emotions